ServeMotor/fin/sources/research/ftsub/subs.md

 Gain valuable insight from our exclusive newsletters including Unhedged, Moral Money and Europe Express, delivered straight to your inbox.
 Explore our newsletters here.

-## Feature icon FT Digital Edition: our digitised print edition More info

-A digitised version of our current and previous print editions, including FT Weekend, on your desktop, laptop, tablet and mobile.
-Standard Digital

-*$39 per month*

-Essential digital access to quality FT journalism on any device.
-Pay a year upfront and save 20%.

-## Premium Digital
-Complete coverage

-*$75 per month*

-Complete digital access to quality FT journalism with expert analysis from industry leaders.
-Pay a year upfront and save 20%.

-## Feature icon FT Digital Edition: our digitised print edition More info

-A digitised version of our current and previous print editions, including FT Weekend, on your desktop, laptop, tablet and mobile.

-## Print

-*$50 for 3 months*

-Then $75 every 3 months for the next 12 months.
-FT newspaper delivered Monday-Saturday, plus FT Digital Edition delivered to your device Monday-Saturday.
-Introductory offer.